AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/peer-account.md

 ---
-description: Read this article to know how to create and manage peer accounts in Captivate Prime.
+description: Read this article to know how to create and manage peer accounts in Learning Manager.
 jcr-language: en_us
 title: Peer accounts
 contentowner: shhivkum